Our research is editorially independent but we may earn a commission for purchases made through our links.

-Visiting these waterfalls brings the opportunity to view some of the most spectacular sights on earth.
+Are you an outdoor enthusiast that loves exploring impressive natural wonders?
+Visiting these majestic waterfalls brings the opportunity to view some of the most spectacular sights on earth.
 There are few natural wonders that are filled with such awe-inspiring beauty, capturing what’s best about being alive on this magnificent place we call earth.

 Plitvice Lakes National Park in Croatia is the home of some of the most beautiful waterfalls on the planet, with 16 cascading lakes in crystal-clear shades of emerald and turquoise.
 Water flowing over the limestone and chalk over thousands of years have created the barriers, resulting in natural dams that form incredibly stunning waterfalls as well as rivers and caves.

 The most photographed waterfall in the Grand Canyon, Havasu Falls plunges over fiery red rocks, pooling into turquoise waters deep within a remote region of the park.
 Its thunderous roar can be heard from a half-mile away, echoing off the sheer rock walls that surround it.

 These spectacular falls along the Iguazu River bordering Brazil and Argentina stretch across two miles of rain-forested cliffs, featuring an incredible 275 individual waterfalls, making it one of the most jaw-dropping treasures on the planet.
 When seeing the view for the first time, former first lady Eleanor Roosevelt exclaimed, “Poor Niagara!”

 Gullfoss Falls, or Golden Falls in English, is one of Iceland’s most popular waterfalls.
 It features two distinct drops in succession at right angles to each other, while spanning the entire width of the Hvítá River.
 On a summer afternoon, you’ll frequently see spectacular rainbows in its wafting mist.